whitphx/stlite/packages/desktop/README.md

 ### Hide the toolbar, hamburger menu, and the footer

-If you want to hide the toolbar, hamburger menu, and the footer, add the following to your `package.json` file and run the `dump` command again.
-By adding the `stlite.desktop.embed` field, the dumped Streamlit app will work in the [embed mode](https://docs.streamlit.io/streamlit-community-cloud/get-started/embed-your-app#embedding-with-iframes) which hides the toolbar, hamburger menu, and the footer.
+If you want to hide the toolbar, hamburger menu, and footer, add the following to your `package.json` file and run the `dump` command again.
+By adding the `stlite.desktop.embed` field, the dumped Streamlit app will work in the [embed mode](https://docs.streamlit.io/streamlit-community-cloud/get-started/embed-your-app#embedding-with-iframes) which hides the toolbar, hamburger menu, and footer.

 ```json
 {